gilbertfrancois/wasm-cmake-vcpkg-template/README.md

 - ***vcpkg*** for C and C++ package management, like for adding e.g. opencv, sdl2, etc.
 - ***emscripten*** for compiling to wasmWebAssembly

 This repository has a set of the smallest possible projects to get started with the build tools in place.

-See
+## Templates

+- **run once**: Call the _int main()_ function from the WASM binary and exit the program.
+- **main loop**: An infinite main loop runs in C a bit different than in WebAssembly.
+In C, one can use a _while(true) {}_ loop, in wasm, we have to let the browser take care of the loop.
+- **library**: Create a WASM library and call the C functions from JavaScript.
+- **memory**: How to give a JavaScript array to WASM and back, using the WASM heap.
+- **memory malloc**: How to give a JavaScript array to WASM and back, using _malloc_ and _free_ from C.
+- **export from js**: Call a JavaScript function inside your C program.